istiaquechowdhury/istiaquechowdhury/README.md

 About Me
-👋 Hi, I’m Istiaque Chowdhury, a passionate .NET developer with a focus on backend technologies.
+👋 Hi, I’m Istiaque Chowdhury

+A passionate .NET developer with a focus on backend technologies.
 I specialize in building scalable, maintainable applications using C#, ASP.NET Core, Entity Framework, and MSSQL.
 While my core expertise lies in backend development, I also have experience working with frontend technologies such as HTML, CSS, and JavaScript.

 🔧 Technologies & Tools: